sarahesbie/OKRs-self-learning/README.md

 ## Acknowledgments

-Inspiration for this repo is from Jwasham's [Coding Interview University](https://github.com/jwasham/coding-interview-university).
+Inspiration for this repo is from [Sophia's OKRs for Self Learning](https://github.com/sophi-li/OKRs-self-learning).

-Thank you to my friends and dev community who have continuously supported, encouraged, and inspired me throughout my journey!
+Thank you to my friends and dev community who have continuously supported, encouraged, and inspired me throughout my journey! -->

-Michelle, Alex, Diana, Scarlett, Andy, Mimi, Cat, Eric, Rachel, Donald, William, Melissa, Jessica, Mark, Andrik, Valerie, Audrei, Dani, Kate, Rafael, Ola, Ming, Chance, Jim, Tilde, Estelle, Yanet, Lori, Angela, Pearl, Judy, Jamil, Jeffrey, Chloe, Kimberlee, Novella, Jeff, Alissa, Sandy, Tieshia, Sarah, Ben, Rahat, Matthew, Denise, Akshar, Abir, Peter, Ryan, Jacob, Dave, Robert, Radhika, Chi, Sharat, Michael, Robert, Becca, Stephen, Travis, Jamie, Veni, Amruta, Brandon, Adam, Zoya, Michal, Joe, Martin, Rez, Mark, Andrew, Elly, Brantone, Nick, Zainab, Jeremy, Greg, Alaina